Assemble Your Real Estate Investment Team

 Cleaning Assistance/Property Management

-Often times, value will be added to a property after a simple run through by a cleaning agency.
+Oftentimes, the value will be added to a property after a simple run-through by a cleaning agency.
 Cleaning up prominent areas like the front yard and bathroom will instantly add value to a property and a good, efficient cleaning company can help you turn around your investment quickly.
-Giving that responsibility to someone else will cost money, but it will also take stress out of the situation as well.
+Giving that responsibility to someone else will cost money, but it will also take the stress out of the situation as well.

 Along those same lines for reducing stress, a property management company could be a good team member to add to reduce your involvement in the day-to-day operations of a property.
 Most of those types of companies will handle the entire process of renting a property and arranging for payment, freeing you up for other investment opportunities.
 In the great scheme of reducing stress through adding team members, a rental management company can be one of the best ways to do so.